-An old tale claims that Mount Hoven has it's name after Odin's horse Sleipner, who, on a trip over the mountain, struck his hoof and left the powerful impression on the mountain side that is so easy to see today.
+An old tale claims that Mount Hoven has it's name after the Norse God Odin's horse Sleipner, who, on a ride across the mountains, struck his hoof and left the powerful impression on the mountain side.
 Nobody knows if it's completely true, but what's certain is that the view is as powerful and magical as before.
 The difference is that now it's available for absolutely everyone - not only old gods and fit people.

-The legend claims that Odin, with his horse Sleipner, who had eight feet, jumped from Mt.
-Auflemfjellet and across the fjord to the top of the mountain above Lostranda that today is called Mt.
+The legend claims that Odin, with his eight-legged horse Sleipner, jumped from Mt.
+Auflemfjellet across the fjord to the top of the mountain above Lostranda that today is called Mt.
 Hoven.

-On this stormy day, they traveled around Auflemåsen towards the Lohøgdene and wanted to take the shortcut across Lobukta towards the mountain top over Lostranda.
-Odin waited for a real storm to grab Sleipner and lift them to the sky.
+On this stormy day, they travelled around Auflemåsen towards Lohøgdene and wanted to take the shortcut across Lobukta towards the mountain top above Lostranda.
+Odin waited for good wind to grab Sleipner and lift them towards the sky.

 Soon there were strong winds, and Sleipner lost his footsteps and they both were lifted from the hillsides.
 They almost reached Mt.
 Skåla, but the wind was calmer in the valley, and they could finally move towards the mountain above Lostranda.

 When they reached the mountain, Sleipner lost his balance, but put his eight hofs hard down and grabbed grip near the edge of the mountain.
-But he kicked loose one big piece - the one we still can see today.
+But he kicked loose one big piece - the scar we still see today.

 Hugin and Munin